dpdanpittman/Hashkings-2D-UI/README.md

   <img width="460" height="300" src="https://i.imgur.com/Xml2iZ1.png">
 </p>

+## Community Support
-##Community SupportWe need your help!
+We need your help!
 Hashkings is independently funded and developed so your contributions are welcome.
-The development team is working dilligently day and night to create this dApp from the ground up
+The development team is working dilligently day and night to create this dApp from the ground up.
-.
 Please contact Dan if you are willing to help bring this project to the next level.

 ## See Also
 - [Hashkings Smart Contract](https://github.com/disregardfiat/hashkings) - smart contract developer github